Aquaguard Ritz Pro review: A smarter take on clean Water - BusinessToday

 Verdict

 The Aquaguard Ritz Pro isn’t reinventing how you drink water, but it does refine it with practicality and polish.
 With smart alerts, longer filter life, and a build that genuinely feels premium, this purifier earns its “smart” label.
-At ₹32,000, it’s not cheap, but it’s the kind of investment that pays you back every time you take a sip.
+At ₹20,999, it’s the kind of investment that pays you back every time you take a sip.

 For Unparalleled coverage of India's Businesses and Economy – Subscribe to Business Today Magazine